Connect with others who understand.

 One theory proposes that caffeine helps to regulate the activity of adenosine (a naturally occurring substance in the brain).
 During migraine attacks, people have an increased amount of adenosine in the blood, and injections of adenosine have been shown to cause migraine attacks.
 Caffeine works to stop adenosine activity, but it is not clear how this mechanism leads to reduced headache and migraine pain.

-Another recent idea is that caffeine intake may affect migraine symptoms by having an impact on the relationship between migraines and the gut-brain axis (the biological connection between the gut and the brain).
+Another recent idea is that caffeine intake may affect migraine symptoms by having an impact on the relationship between migraine and the gut-brain axis (the biological connection between the gut and the brain).
 One study found that coffee specifically was associated with changes in the bacterial composition in the gut.
 Another study found that the use of probiotics (supplements containing healthy bacteria that promote gut health) benefited migraine symptoms.

 Caffeine as a Migraine Trigger